apsillers/living-gif/doomgif/README.md

 ## Installation

+0. You probably need an operating system that strongly integrates X11, because this program strongly depends on `xdotool`.
+This probably limits you to GNU/Linux distros, but possibly MacOS could do it, too.
+I'm not sure.

 1. Install these packages (check with your local package manager for avilability):

     * [`chocolate-doom`](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom) for a runnable clone of Doom